Biden’s speech on Afghanistan is one he has been rehearsing for years

 He suggested it was folly to think that the United States could turn Afghanistan into a functioning democracy, given its centuries of history as a country that has defied other invaders and even defied understanding.
 He questioned those who said the United States should stay, perhaps indefinitely, with a few thousand troops deployed to help provide stability.

 He argued that even a low-grade war, as he called the most recent phase of America’s commitment there, is still war, with human and humanitarian consequences.
-“War can never be low-grade, low-risk and low-cost,” he said.
+“War can never be low grade, low risk and low cost,” he said.
 He was not prepared to continue in Afghanistan, and by implication challenged his critics to show a better way.

 Biden’s speech will not quiet the critics.
 Far from it.
 His claim that the withdrawal was a success will strike many as questionable at best, and plain wrong to his most severe critics.
 His acknowledgment that Americans were left behind, contrary to an earlier pledge, will leave a sour taste for many, even those who support the decision to withdraw all forces.

-Biden said the administration believes there are a few hundred Americans who would like to leave and that he would work to get them out, “if they so choose.”
+Biden said the administration thinks there are a few hundred Americans who would like to leave and that he would work to get them out, “if they so choose.”
 There are also thousands of Afghans who have helped the United States in the war effort still there and in jeopardy.
 What will become of them, and what is Biden prepared to do for them?

-Beyond that, the decision to withdraw leaves the Taliban freer to extract retribution against those who supported or helped the United States or to deny women and girls rights and opportunities they were afforded during America’s involvement.
+Beyond that, the decision to withdraw leaves the Taliban freer to target those who supported or helped the United States or to deny women and girls rights and opportunities they were afforded during America’s involvement.
 Biden said his administration will continue to fight for human rights everywhere.
 The decision to withdraw has rattled some of America’s allies, raising questions about the real meaning of Biden’s “America is back” rhetoric.

 Biden’s tone Tuesday was more hot than somber after 20 years of war in Afghanistan, though he included a passage of tribute to those killed last week, saying their sacrifice can never be forgotten.